Jajoo/RoboRams6078-App/README.md

       * Make the xml Thing to do this
       * Have Java export the data to rapsberry pi

-  2. Back end too save data (might have to learn sql for this, use python?
+    2. Back end to save data (might have to learn sql for this, use python?
 Server?
 Raspberry Pi?)
-    1) Somehow have Java export the data to a python server on my raspberry pi
+      * Somehow have Java export the data to a python server on my raspberry pi
       * Probably and API, don't reinvent the wheel
-    2) Somehow give Java the data when it calls for it
+    3. Somehow give Java the data when it calls for it
       * Same as before, don't reinvent the wheel
-    3) Security?
+    4. Security?
 Will someone even try to steal our data?
 (Probably would just cause they can lol)
       * Become a 1337 hacker, problem solved

 2. Schedule for match times